flatpak/flatpak-docs/docs/sandbox-permissions.rst

 **Talk**

-Talk permissions can be freely used, although it is recommended to use the minimum required.
+It is recommended to use the minimum required talk-name permissions.

 Filesystem access
 `````````````````